-Vice Chair - Sam Parker
+Chair - Sam Parker

-Sam is a third-year PhD student at the University of Texas at Austin.
+Sam is a fifth-year PhD student at the University of Texas at Austin.
 He received his B.S. in Mechanical Engineering from North Carolina State University in 2018 before joining the Acoustics Department.
 His research focuses on the manipulation of sound via acoustic metasurfaces, with particular interests in acoustic holography and system design and optimization.
 In his infinite free time, Sam enjoys mountain biking and fly fishing and his favorite fish is the Rio Grande cichlid.

 Social Chair - Rob Taylor

-Rob Taylor, the current Social Chair of the UTASASC, is entering his fourth year as a PhD student with no anticipation of graduating.
+Rob Taylor, the current Social Chair of the UTASASC, is entering his sixth year as a PhD student with no anticipation of graduating.
 His research focuses on estimating underwater environmental conditions using a vertical line array of hydrophones.
 Rob, as Social Chair, is directly involved in the planning of the annual acoustics tailgate (Hook ’em).
 His favorite color is yellow.